 Dear Parishioners,

-The readings from this past Sunday provide a powerful reminder for all of us concerning those who agree to follow and to work for the Lord.
+The readings for this Sunday provide a powerful reminder for all of us concerning those who agree to follow and to work for the Lord.

 First, Isaiah, upon seeing the Lord, states: "Woe is me, I am doomed!
 For